J-Dahlgren/Power-Comp/planned-features.md

 ## Maybe some day

-- **Package as electron application:** Packaging Power Comp as an Electron application would make it available on many more operating systems.

 - **Theme selector:** Toggle dark or light mode.

 - **Configurable display:** Manually place displays and resize